Essential Guide To Madrid Spain Transport

 www.tele-taxi.es

 Taxis for the disabled are available.
-You can call Euro-Taxi on (0034) 91 547 8200 – twenty four hours a day.
+You can call Euro-Taxi on the following numbers.

 Car Hire

 Another Madrid Spain transport option is to hire a car.
-Although it is great to be in control of your own timetable, and not have to worry about missing buses or trains – I’d advise only hiring a car if you need to travel out of the centre.
+Although it is convenient to be in control of your own timetable, and not have to worry about missing buses or trains - I'd advise only hiring a car if you need to travel out of the centre.
 Parking is not easy in Madrid, and neither is navigating.
 Even if you have a good map, you will find that many road works will take you diversions that can be confusing.

-Click here to read more about hiring a car in Madrid
+Hiring a car in Madrid

 Public Buses